 But then again, I didn't much like most of what happened to me in the first half of my life.
 I wonder if that's all I'll ever have...a few peaceful moments sandwiched in-between a host of horrible illnesses, horrifying relationships, and the horrific challenges of financial stress.

 I was just getting back on my feet, too.
 Now I wonder, Can I accept the loss of my mother and the loss of motherhood without having to die?

 My inner drama queen is instantly silenced by the fact that for over a year I had lived with the fear of imminent death when the drug dealers and their arsenal of handguns haunted the duplex next door.
 If I do have cancer, it's not an imminent death.
 I will deal with it.
 I will get treatment.

 So I turn off the light and fall asleep, believing that no matter what happens, I will remember Ralph Waldo Emerson's quote that's posted on my bathroom mirror: "All I have seen teaches me to trust the Creator for all I have not seen."

-Yet, I was loved.
-I had Satish and Danta and their family.
+And yet, I was loved.
+I had Lisa and the Sharmas and Barb.
 I had my yoga students and neighbors and friends.
-No matter what the tests results were, I knew I would be able to take care of myself; I would have all the love and support I might need.
+No matter what the tests results were, I knew I would be able to take care of myself.
+And I would have all the love and support I might need.

 It was then that I realized the old woman was me.
 Stepping closer, I felt a presence by my side…an angel or a spirit.
-“That is you, Kate,” she said.
+“That is you, Katie,” she said.

 It was a beautiful sunny day.
 A breeze blew across the porch.
 The wind chimes sang in harmony with the rustling leaves.
 I saw my older face, etched with lines.
 My hair, white as snow.
 My lips, rose red.
 My eyes, still brown and bright.